andrewpillar/config/readme.md

 ### Includes

 Includes can be configured via the `Includes` option.
 This will support the inclusion of configuration files via the `include` parameter.
-This expects to be given either a string literal or an array of string literals for the file(s) to include.

     config.DecodeFile(&cfg, "file.conf", config.Includes)

+This expects to be given either a string literal or an array of string literals for the file(s) to include,

     include "database.conf"